ice-wm/FAQ/index.md

    even if new applications become mapped.

 5. quiet : like sloppy, but without flashing if something wants focus.

+6. custom : Is configured by the following ten options in the preferences file: "ClickToFocus", "FocusOnAppRaise", "RequestFocusOnAppRaise", "RaiseOnFocus", "RaiseOnClickClient", "FocusChangesWorkspace", "FocusOnMap", "FocusOnMapTransient", "FocusOnMapTransientActive", "MapInactiveOnTop"

 **In short:** The focus model controls what you have to do to make a window pop up and to have it listen to what you type.